 (7) Experience in digital signal processing and/or machine learning.

 Students in our team will build a diverse skill set in both system implementation and theoretical modeling.
-They will also acquire a broad knowledge of physiological sensing, mobile healthcare, wearable computing, edge AI, etc. Because of such unique strength, our team has publications and awards in highly selective venues such as MobiCom, MobiSys, SenSys, UbiComp, IEEE TMC, etc. We also have collaborations with people in Oxford, Cambridge, Imperial, Uni. of Massachusetts, and Uni. of Colorado that could help open up your research career after graduation.
+They will also acquire a broad knowledge of physiological sensing, mobile healthcare, wearable computing, edge AI, etc. Because of such unique strength, our team has publications and awards in highly selective venues such as MobiCom, MobiSys, SenSys, UbiComp, ACM/IEEE Transactions, etc. We also have collaborations with people in Google, Oxford, Cambridge, Imperial, Uni. of Massachusetts, and Uni. of Colorado that could help open up your research career after graduation.

 Please refer to our publication list to get a general understanding of our research topics.